How to Reduce the Bags Under Your Eyes

 Your eyes have a major bearing on how you appear to other people.
 When your eyes look worn out, tired, and older, your whole face does, too.

-For many of us, under-eye bags play a big role in that “worn-out” look, but you should know there are solutions that don’t involve surgery or anesthesia.
+For many of us, under-eye bags play a big role in that worn-out look, but you should know there are solutions that dont involve surgery or anesthesia.

 At Rostami OPC in Reston, Virginia, Soheila Rostami, MD, and Joseph Davidson, MD, offer custom dermal filler treatments tailored specifically for the under-eye area.
 Here, explore how these treatments can help and what else you can do to reduce your under-eye bags.